-The variable portion of the compensation emphasises the need for sustainability and achieving it fully depends critically on an analysis of the sustainable performance of the Company that extends beyond a single reporting year.
+The variable portion of the compensation emphasises the need for sustainability and achieving it fully depends significantly on the sustainable performance of the Company that extends beyond a single reporting year.

 The performance-related compensation is limited.
-The maximum performance-related compensation that the Managing Board Member can receive by overachieving the traditional targets in the 2017 reporting year is around 60% of their fixed salary.
-Bonus compensation can also be earned for appropriate target achievement.
-In total, the Managing Board Members can earn variable compensation equal to a maximum of around 80% to around 112% of their fixed compensation in this way.
+The maximum performance-related compensation that the Managing Board can receive by overachieving the traditional targets in financial year 2018 is around 60% of fixed salary.
+Special bonus compensation can also be earned for appropriate special target achievement.
+In total, the Members of the Managing Board can earn variable compensation equal to a maximum of around 80% to around 105% of their fixed compensation in this way.

-Large parts of performance-related compensation is only paid after a delay.
-The delay for the 2017 reporting year extends to 2021.
+Large parts of performance-related compensation are only paid after a delay.
+The delay for the 2018 reporting year extends to 2022.
 The deferred portions are awarded based on the sustainable performance of the Group.
-The evaluation of target achievement also includes non-financial factors - in 2017, this was the promotion of corporate governance aspects that express social responsibility in practice, in particular the "Social Active Day".